suhass204/Hack-Overflow/README.md

 # SecureGram: AI-Powered Secure Messaging Platform

-SecureGram is a secure and intelligent chat platform designed to provide safe communication while integrating AI-driven message filtering and administrative controls.
+SecureGram is a secure and intelligent chat platform designed for safe communication.
+It integrates AI-driven message filtering, machine learning (ML)-based detection, and administrative controls to identify and prevent drug-related messages in real time.

 ## Features
 - **Secure Chatting**: Real-time messaging with an intuitive UI.